chargehive/configuration/docs/connectors/pool.md

   "kind": "ConnectorPool",                    // Must be set to "ConnectorPool" "metadata": {
-    "projectId": "test-project",              // Must be set to the ChargeHive Project ID you were issued with "name": "test-pool-x",                    // Set this to a memorable name for the slack integration, no spaces, all lowercase
+    "projectId": "test-project",              // Must be set to the ChargeHive Project ID you were issued with "name": "test-pool-x",                    // Set this to a memorable name for the pool typically giving an indicator of the charges that will be attempted by this pool, no spaces, all lowercase
   },
   "specVersion": "v1",                        // Must be set to the correct version "selector": {},                             // May be used to apply this to a subset of charges